mxagar/machine_learning_coursera/03_NeuralNetworks/ML_NeuralNetworks.md

 ## 3. Exercise 3

 Hand-written digits recognition with (part 1) multi-class logistic regression and (part 2) neural networks.
+The digits are a subset of the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) by Yann LeCun.
+This exercise focuses on the logictic regression model for multi-class classification and on the feedforward pass of the neural network for the same dataset.

 I completed the official exercises in Octave: